mallapurbharat/cardano-tx-sample/1_native_exercises/1_simple/exercise1-simpletxfer.md

     cardano-cli transaction submit $TESTNET  --tx-file tx.signed

+The transaction is submitted, if you wnat to know the transaction hash, just type out the command below:

+    cardano-cli transaction txid --tx-file tx.signed

 Check that the result is what you expect

     cardano-cli query utxo $TESTNET  --address $(cat payment2.addr)